nathanru/thevenetiandoge/README.md

 # thevenetiandoge
-Here lies the coolest app ever.
+Here lies the coolest app ever and it's in Javascript